 1: Employment injury or disease benefit is provided under the law and is paid through social insurance or where the employer pays a monthly premium to the private or public carrier (insurance provider) to provide employment injury benefits.

 0: Employment injury benefit is not financed through the social insurance system (employer liability program only) or is not provided under the law.

-countries make emplinjury benefits an employer liability
+countries make employer liability

-29 countries provide emplinjury benefits through insurance provider
+countries provide eminjury benefits through insurance provider countries source em